 The bridge’s original construction consisted of 45,000 barrels of cement, 29,500 cubic yards of concrete, 20,000 tons of sand, 36,000 tons of crushed stone and more than half a ton of reinforcing steel.
 Among the materials required for the reconstruction project, the PennDOT specifications called for “light fill polystyrene” to lighten the load of this 2,650 foot bridge which rises 138 feet above the Little Lehigh Creek.

-IEW, located in Trenton, NJ, turned to an Allentown company, Insulation Corporation of America (ICA), to fulfill this specification.
+IEW, located in Trenton, NJ, turned to an Allentown company, Insulation Company of America (ICA), to fulfill this specification.
 ICA manufacturers expanded polystyrene (EPS) which, when used in block form, as in this application, is referred to as Geofoam.
 The lightweight attribute, along with its strength and stability, made ICA-Geofoam a cost saving decision for this project.
 The southbound portion of the bridge project is complete and IEW is ramping up to start the northbound.
 The work performed by IEW includes replacing the bridge deck, constructing new alcoves, repairing bridge piers, reconstructing roadway approaches, installing new ornamental lighting, concrete curbing, concrete sidewalk, protective fencing, pavement markings and signs.
 Being restored to its original beauty, the new construction is sure to last beyond the next century.

 Some interesting facts about the 8th Street GEOFOAM Bridge Project include: